stonepros/stone/doc/dev/developer_guide/basic-workflow.rst

 elevated, simply add a comment with a short message like "I am working on this issue".

-Forking and Cloning the Ceph Repository
+Forking and Cloning the Stone Repository
 ---------------------------------------

 This section, and the ones that follow, correspond to nodes in the above chart.